PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

 # Generic Standard VTOL (QuadPlane) Configuration & Tuning

 This is the configuration documentation for a [Generic Standard VTOL](../airframes/airframe_reference.md#vtol_standard_vtol_generic_standard_vtol), also known as a "QuadPlane VTOL".
-This is essentially a fixed wing vehicle with the addition of quadcopter motors.
+This is essentially a fixed-wing vehicle with the addition of quadcopter motors.

 For airframe specific documentation and build instructions see [VTOL Framebuilds](../frames_vtol/README.md).